-- 25. Regulation No. 5 of 1999 by the Minister of State, Agrarian Head of National Land provides guidance for resolution of problems within ulayat lands of adat law communities. - 26.
+- 24. Act No. 32/2004 concerning Local Government.
+This act establishes state respect of customary and traditional rights and laws, devolves authority to village or customary governance systems and empowers them to promulgate customary village rules that may affect projects e.g. levying land transaction tax. - 25.
+Regulation No. 5 of 1999 by the Minister of State, Agrarian Head of National Land provides guidance for resolution of problems within unalienated lands (also known as ulayat lands) of adat communities. - 26.
 Act No. 39 of 1999 on Human Rights.
 Article 6 Para.
 1: "In the framework of maintenance of human rights, the differences in and the needs of, adat law communities are observed and protected by the law of society and Government."
 Article 6 Para.
 2: "Cultural identity of adat law communities, including rights to ulayat land, is protected in line with the evolvement of time." - 27.
 Under the Universal Declaration of Human Rights, ulayat land is considered a property right that must be respected and protected.
 Articles 36 and 37 of Act 39 of 1999 concerning property rights and acquisition of property rights protect adat communities' ulayat right.
 Thus, acquisition of ulayat land by government must be done through due process of law following the free and prior informed consent of adat communities. - 28.
-The GOI national legislation Presidential Decree No. 111/1999 sets the criteria of identifying IPs as follows: (i) in form of small, closed and homogenous community; (ii) social infrastructure supported by familial relationship; (iii) in general geographically remote and relatively difficult to reach; (iv) in general live with subsistence economy; (v) its equipment and technology is simple; (vi) dependency to local environment and natural resources are relatively high; and (viii) limited access of social, economic, and political service. - 29.
-The Law of the Republic of Indonesia Number 27 Of 2007 Concerning the Management of Coastal Zones and Small Islands was proclaimed in order to (i) to protect, conserve, rehabilitate, utilize, and enrich Coastal Zone and Small Islands Resources and their ecological system in a sustainable manner; (ii) to create harmony and synergy between the Government and the Local Government in the management of Coastal Zone and Small Islands Resources; and (iii) to strengthen community and government agencies participation, and motivate community initiative in the management of Coastal Zone and Small Islands Resources. - 30.
-By 2009 a judicial review was petitioned by concerned sectors as to the constitutionality of some articles of Law 27.
+The GOI national legislation Presidential Decree No. 111/1999 sets the criteria of identifying IPs as follows: (i) in small, closed and homogenous community; (ii) social infrastructure are supported by familial relationship; (iii) geographically remote and relatively difficult to reach in general; (iv) majority live with subsistence economy; (v) its equipment and technology are simple; (vi) dependency to local environment and natural resources are relatively high; and (viii) with limited access of social, economic, and political service. - 29.
+The Law of the Republic of Indonesia Number 27 Of 2007 Concerning the Management of Coastal Zones and Small Islands was proclaimed in order to (i) to protect, conserve, rehabilitate, utilize, and enrich Coastal Zone and Small Islands Resources and their ecological system in a sustainable manner; (ii) to create harmony and synergy between the Government and the local government in the management of Coastal Zone and Small Islands Resources; and (iii) to strengthen community and government agencies participation, and motivate community initiative in the management of Coastal Zone and Small Islands Resources. - 30.
+By 2009, a judicial review8 was petitioned by concerned sectors as to the constitutionality of some articles of Law 27.
 While Article 61 of Law 27/2007 clearly provides the recognition, respect and protection of customary law communities.
 The position of customary law communities is equal to legal entities and natural persons.
 Article 18 of Law 27/2007 does not position customary law communities in the context of governmental entity, but it places them parallel to natural persons and other legal entities.
-It has to be observed further that in Article 21 paragraph (4) sub-paragraph b of Law 27/2007, the existence of customary law communities is subordinated to the holders of HP-3 since it is stated that the holders of the HP-3 must foster and empower customary law communities.
+It has to be observed further that in Article 21 paragraph (4) sub-paragraph b of Law 27/2007, the existence of customary law communities is subordinated to the holders of HP-3 since it is stated that the holders of the HP-39 must foster and empower customary law communities.
 It is a condition of regulation that is directly inconsistent with Article 18B paragraph (2) of the 1945 Constitution.
-Subsequently, another implication is limited access to information, transparency, public participation, public accountability. - 31.
-Decision on the petition show that some articles indeed were ruled inconsistent with the Indonesian Constitution of 1945 and non-binding, while other articles were upheld.
-To date, the contention of the petitioners is that Article 14 paragraph (1) of Law 27/2007 is inconsistent with the 1945 Constitution due to conspicuous partiality with businessmen in the regulation of the utilization of coastal water areas through Coastal Water Area Concession (HP-3), which only involves Regional Government and the business sector.
-This exclusiveness is related not only to the proposal of strategic plan preparation, but also to utilization area size stating that, HP-3 includes the exploitation of sea level and water column up to the sea-bed surface [Article 16 paragraph (2) of Law 27/2007].
+Subsequently, another implication is limited access to information, transparency, public participation, and public accountability.